SSWConsulting/SSW.Rules.Content/rules/automated-webinars-for-multiple-time-zones/rule.md

 seoDescription: Run webinars across multiple time zones effortlessly with automated recordings, ensuring global participation and reducing logistical burdens.
 type: rule
 archivedreason:
-title: Webinar - Do you use Automated Webinars for running Webinars in multiple Time Zones?
+title: Do you use automated webinars for running webinars in multiple time zones?
 guid: 322eb1a0-5416-4ad2-b850-f6713bbfb5d3
-uri: do-you-use-automated-webinars-for-running-webinars-in-multiple-time-zones
+uri: automated-webinars-for-multiple-time-zones
 created: 2015-05-07T00:12:14.0000000Z
 authors:
   - title: Marlon Marescia
     url: https://ssw.com.au/people/marlon-marescia
-related: []
+related:
+  - automate-schedule-meetings
 redirects:
   - webinar-do-you-use-automated-webinars-for-running-webinars-in-multiple-time-zones
+  - do-you-use-automated-webinars-for-running-webinars-in-multiple-time-zones
 ---

 Using automated webinars allows users in different time zones to view the webinar at a time that is convenient for them.